Phase 1: Preparing your move to Munich

 • You have to apply for a residence permit after entering the country

 If you plan on working from the first day after your arrival to Munich, you might consider applying for a national visa Type D beforehand in your country of residence.
 The application for a residence and work permit is then included in the visa application process.
-Your working contract will only be given to you with proof of a residence permit and this procedure can otherwise take several days after your arrival.
+Your working contract will only be given to you with proof of a residence permit.

 Citizens of Andorra, Brazil, El Salvador, Honduras, Monaco, and San Marino